kodecocodes/i9t/swift-2/swift-2.markdown

 Breaking this method down...

-1. The rule has two properties, the character set that the rule uses to verify the string starts with a character in the given set
+1. The character set to describe what the string can start with
-2. A description of the rules requirement, if you used a set of numbers you would define "number" for this
+2. A description of the character set, if you used a set of numbers you might define "number" for this
-3. Define the type of error that this rule can throw
+3. Type of error that this rule can throw
 4. Throw the error if validation fails

 Time to take this new rule for a spin!